roman-glebov/poc-messaging-system/README.md

 bundle exec hanami server -p 2301
 ```

-Import file `postman_collection.json` to you Postman
+Import file `postman_collection.json` to you Postman.

 First, you need to add some tests: